Atinkut-Molla/Web-Based-Multilingual-Image-Story-Generator-Using-Ollama-LLM/ReadMe.md

-# Ollam LLaVA Image Storyteller 📖
+# Multilingual Image Story Generator: An LLM Web Application 📖

 A Streamlit-based web application that turns images into **multilingual stories** using Google's Gemini models.
 This project is part of the course *Intelligent Software Engineering* @ UCAS.